,

 Batch solar water heaterBatch solar water heater; Photo by EERE [Public domain], via Wikimedia Commons

-The water storage tank is the solar collector at the same time.
-It has an inlet pipe connected to the bottom of the tank from the house plumbing, and from the top of the collector, hot water is usually connected to the backup storage heater.
+Batch water heaters have been used for hundreds of years, as they are simple to design and build.
+In this system, the water storage tank doubles as the solar collector, with an inlet pipe connected to the bottom of the tank from the house plumbing and the hot water outlet connected to the backup storage heater from the top of the collector.

-A batch passive solar water heater is the best option for your money due to its simple and low-cost design and if you live in warmer areas.
-This passive system is very popular in the southern parts, tropical areas, vacation homes, and recreational facilities where it is used only during the summer.
-During the rest of the year, especially in cold weather, water should be drained.
+A batch passive solar water heater is a good option due to its simple and low-cost design, making it an attractive option in warmer areas.
+This passive system is particularly popular in southern parts, tropical areas, vacation homes, and recreational facilities, where it is used only during the summer.
+However, during the rest of the year, especially in cold weather, water should be drained.

-Here are the ideas on how to build your own batch solar heater.
+Here are some ideas on how to build your own batch solar heater.

 Advantages